Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1963 - The Barklie McKee (Buzz) Henry Summer House, Blue Mountain Lake NY.
 First schemes for the Adirondack House, below.
 Featured in Progressive Architecture, January 1963; Architectural Record, November 1964.
 Unbuilt.

-1963 - The Barklie McKee (Buzz) Henry Summer House 2, aka Adirondack House, Blue Mountain Lake, Hamilton County NY.
+1963 - The Barklie McKee (Buzz) Henry Summer House 2, aka Adirondack Vacation House, Blue Mountain Lake, Hamilton County NY.
 Engineering by Severud Elstad Krueger.
 Project architect, Noel Yauch.
 Won a November 1965 Progressive Architecture Award.
 Status unknown.

-1964 - The Samuel Barbour and Gian-Carlo Menotti Studios, aka Study for Two Composers, aka Capricorn, Haines Road, Mt Kisco NY.
+1964 - The Samuel Barbour and Gian-Carlo Menotti Studios, aka Study for Two Composers, aka Capricorn, Haines Road, Bedford/Mt Kisco NY.
 Published in Architectural Record, November 1964.
 Project architect, Giovanni Pasanella; built by O'Brien and Kinkel; structural engineer, Severud Elsted Krueger.
 Status unknown.

 1964 - aka Middle Western Country House.
 Published in Architectural Record, November 1964.
 Associate architects, Cavin and Page; project architect, Hildegarde Bergeim; structural engineer, John Mascioni; mechanical engineers, Gausman and Moore; landscape architect, James Fanning; interiors, Benjamin Baldwin; built by Carl N. Peterson and Son; photos by Warren Reynolds.
 Status unknown.